dgraph-io/dgraph-docs/content/graphql/directives/index.md

 ### @lambdaOnMutate

-The `@lambdaOnMutate` directive allows you to listen on mutation events(`add`/`update`/`delete`).
-The `@lambdaOnMutate` depending on the mutation events defined and on occurence of a mutation event, triggers the appropriate lambda function implemented on a given lambda server.
+The `@lambdaOnMutate` directive allows you to listen to mutation events(`add`/`update`/`delete`).
+Depending on the defined events and the occurrence of a mutation event, `@lambdaOnMutate` triggers the appropriate lambda function implemented on a given lambda server.

 Reference: [LambdaOnMutate directive](/graphql/lambda/webhook)